MasonD552/Engineering-3-Notebook/README.md

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/91158978/200862857-73220d4c-14a8-48b9-96c0-2a28158ca28d.gif)
 ![image](https://user-images.githubusercontent.com/91158978/200863879-123176e0-665f-483e-b1fd-2a36f44eb593.png)

-Immage credits go to [Santosh Das](https://www.electronicsandyou.com/blog/how-to-convert-ac-to-dc-using-diode.html) and wiring creds go to [Kazuo Shinozaki](https://github.com/kshinoz98/CircuitPython) and [Lucia Whitmore](https://github.com/lwhitmo?tab=repositories)
+Image credits go to [Santosh Das](https://www.electronicsandyou.com/blog/how-to-convert-ac-to-dc-using-diode.html) and wiring creds go to [Kazuo Shinozaki](https://github.com/kshinoz98/CircuitPython) and [Lucia Whitmore](https://github.com/lwhitmo?tab=repositories)

 ### Reflection
 Hardest part of the assignment was making the wiring work.
-In order to make an effective
+In order to make an effective circuit you need to have an effective batter pack that gives out the correct voltage.
+I solved this by using a multimeter to measure how much output was being emmited.